Sarmad190/Sarmad190/README.md

 - 👋 Hi, I’m @Sarmad190
+- I am an Electrical Engineer Graduate
-- 👀 I’m interested in Machine Learning and AI
+- 👀 I’m interested in Embedded Systems
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning Embedded Systems
-- 📫 How to reach me .Sarmad920106@gmail.com
+- 📫 How to reach me: Sarmad920106@gmail.com

 <!---
 Sarmad190/Sarmad190 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.